 Business Insider's Oscar Williams-Grut covered the megabank's support, writing:

 Despite it not being a huge investment, Williams-Grut noted that it did represent a strategic stake for Santander that will allow the bank to keep up with developments in the blockchain space, adding:

 Silk Road and bitcoin were together again in the news this week.

 The US Marshal's announcement that it will seek to auction off $10.6m of Ross Ulbricht's confiscated bitcoins captured the attention of a slew of journalists, resulting in wide press coverage.

 The Daily Mail ran with "US Marshals to action dark web drug dealer's $11 million bitcoin fortune: Bidders get the chance to buy Silk Road founder Ross Ulbricht's fortune ... at a discount".

-In the piece, Darren Boyle, said:
+, Darren Boyle, said: